mmistakes/made-mistakes-jekyll/_posts/articles/2013-11-20-blend-first-look.md

 ---
 layout: post
-title: "Pencil by FiftyThree &mdash; First Look at Blend"
+title: "Pencil by FiftyThree &#8212; First Look at Blend"
 description: "53's Pencil is full of promise.
 Join me as I take a look at it's most interesting new feature, Blend."
 category: articles
 image: